 Since budgets and resources are limited, understanding what method of communication should be used was a clear motivator to conducting a survey with local residents.
-This survey was conducted in 2011 and the survey summary is provided in Figure A.
+This survey was conducted in 2011 and continues to be the basis for communicating with our residents.
+The following are the City's current communication tactics: